pohldk/speedtest-go/README.md

     # assets directory path, defaults to `assets` in the same directory
     assets_path="./assets"

-    # password for logging into statistics page, change this to enable stats page
-    statistics_password="PASSWORD"
-    # redact IP addresses
-    redact_ip_addresses=false

-    # database type for statistics data, currently supports: bolt, mysql, postgresql
-    database_type="postgresql"
-    database_hostname="localhost"
-    database_name="speedtest"
-    database_username="postgres"
-    database_password=""

-    # if you use `bolt` as database, set database_file to database file location
-    database_file="speedtest.db"
     ```

 ## Differences between Go and PHP implementation and caveats

-- Since there is no CGo-free SQLite implementation available, I've opted to use [BoltDB](https://github.com/etcd-io/bbolt)
+* Since there is no CGo-free SQLite implementation available, I've opted to use [BoltDB](https://github.com/etcd-io/bbolt)
   instead, as an embedded database alternative to SQLite
-- Test IDs are generated ULID, there is no option to change them to plain ID
+* Test IDs are generated ULID, there is no option to change them to plain ID
-- You can use the same HTML template from the PHP implementation
+* You can use the same HTML template from the PHP implementation
-- Server location can be defined in settings
+* Server location can be defined in settings
-- There might be a slight delay on program start if your Internet connection is slow.
+* There might be a slight delay on program start if your Internet connection is slow.
 That's because the program will
 attempt to fetch your current network's ISP info for distance calculation between your network and the speed test client's.
 This action will only be taken once, and cached for later use.

 ## License

 Copyright (C) 2016-2020 Federico Dossena
 Copyright (C) 2020 Maddie Zhan